edamla/mediterraneanagency/_books/2021-09-01-imam-i-azam-abu-hanife.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Stars receive their light from the Sun.
-They ap- pear at night and disappear during the day.
+They appear at night and disappear during the day.
 They adorn the sky and bring light to darkness.
 There are earthly stars that derive their light from the Sun of humanity.
 These earthly stars radiate